IoTone/SpectaclesDeskWindow/README.md

 ### deskstreamsvc (advanced)

 There is a one time setup, really nothing to build unless you decide to build your dependencies from scratch (maybe in a Yocto Linux setup).
+Make sure you have Node.js 20 installed.
+Using a node installation manager like NVM or N makes the most sense.
 The script used to pull dependencies is called:

 setup_deps.sh